British STEM Week for Children 2025: Inspiring Future Scientists with Fun Activities (2025 Update)

 4. One child speaks into the cup while the other listens.

-Explanation: The sound of the voice travels through the string in the form of vibrations, demonstrating how sound waves move through solids.
+The sound of the voice travels through the string as vibrations, demonstrating how sound waves move through solids.

-Linking Opportunity: Want more engaging sound-themed activities?
-Check out our Science of Sound holiday camps, where children can explore sound, music, and physics in fun, interactive ways.
+🔗Want more engaging sound-themed activities?
+Check out our Science of Sound holiday camps, where children explore sound, music, and physics in fun, interactive ways.

 Encourage children to learn basic engineering principles by challenging them to build a simple bridge using household items.